Concordium/concordium.github.io/source/mainnet/tutorials/index.rst

    Learn how to create decentralized solutions for voting and NFT trading.

    * :ref:`Voting dApp <voting-dapp>` - Build a complete voting system
-   * :ref:`NFT Marketplace <nft-marketplace-index>` - Create a marketplace for trading NFTs
+   * :ref:`Low Code NFT Marketplace <low-code-nft-mp-intro>` - Create a marketplace for trading NFTs

 Document Sealing
 ----------------